dwaipayanguha/train-your-ai-driver/README.md

 - Modify number of lanes on the road

-- Modify the hidden layers in the nerual network and watch the cells in the layers getting triggered in the animation
+- Modify the hidden layers in the neural network and watch the cells in the layers of the network get triggered in the animation

-- Add dummy traffic cars wherever required
+- Add dummy traffic cars wherever you want to

 # For developers